bangcorrupt/freetribe-docs/docs/cpu-architecture.md

 `freetribe/cpu/src/kernel/api/ft_*`

 The API layer provides an interface to everything needed by user code.
-Function names should be human friendly, with reduced sets of arguments where possible.
+Function names should be human friendly, with reduced sets of parameters where possible.

 ## User